kalik219/TechnicalDebt/README.md

 Next, the product factors are listed - each on its own line - in the following format: Name of Product Factor (ex.
 CWE-397…), Multiplicity of Product Factor (ex.
 25), Name of FIRST Impact assigned to the Product Factor (ex.
 OEdge1), Name of SECOND Impact assigned to the Product Factor IF APPLIES (ex.
 OEdge2)
 The quality aspects are then listed - each on its own line - in the same format as the product factors.

+[NOTE: Parasoft was used to gather the following information - multiplicity of each Factor, CWE names (Product Factors), & severity of vulnerability.
+CWE.mitre.org was used to gather the following information - names of Quality Aspects.
+Each Impact’s positive/negative effect was inferred from this information]

 As the CSV file is read into QMTest.java, the Quamoco Quality Meta-Model Extension is populated.
 QMTest.java then exports another CSV file called GRAPH1.csv for GraphGenerator.java to read in.

 The CSV file outputted by QMTest will be in the format required by GraphGenerator.java.